ringarochkryss/artstore/README.md

 * Add more programmes and more info from each of the programmes
 * Add news from other sources, not just Swedish Radio
 * Since the web site is in english -perhaps english art news would be preferable

-#### Events
-* Possibility to add several events on the same time (I have removed that possiblity for code learning reasons)

 #### Admin
 * Admin css could be even more close to the Art Store site -the user should feel everything is the same website